-- Put all ingredients in your food processor and blend until you have a smooth batter.
+- Process all ingredients in a food processor until you have a smooth batter.

-Let it cool for 20-30 minutes.
+- Let cool for at least 20-30 minutes and cut into bars.
 Top these fudgy brownies with a vegan chocolate sauce.
 You can find the exact recipe here PS: The brownies are even better on day 2!

-You can use ground almonds, or other nuts/seeds of choice instead of hemp seeds
+- You can use ground almonds, or other ground nuts/seeds of choice instead of hemp seeds.

-The recipe makes at least 8 thick brownies like seen in the pictures (depends on the mold you use and how you cut them).
-Nutrition facts are for one thick brownie
+- The recipe makes at least 8 thick brownies as seen in the pictures (depends on the pan you use and how you cut them).
+Nutrition facts are for one thick brownie.

 If you are using Pinterest, feel free to pin the following photo: